nmattei/cmps3160/_projects/project0/README.md

 # Project 0: Computing Environment

+**Last Revision:** 8/20/2020

 Over the course of the semester, you will work with a variety of software packages, including Python, Pandas, Jupyter Notebook, and others.
-Installing those packages and getting started can often be a hassle because of software dependencies.
-However, maintaining your environment is an integral part of your job as a data scientist so you'll need to get used to it!
-Luckily Docker makes this really easy and also allows you to share runnable code and increase reproducibility!
+Installing those packages and getting started can often be a hassle because of software dependencies.  *However, maintaining your environment is an integral part of your job as a data scientist so you'll need to get used to it!
+Luckily Docker makes this really easy and also allows you to share runnable code and increase reproducibility!*

 For this class we will use Docker, as discussed below.
 If you have a reasonably modern machine, within last 3-4 years, this should generally work fine, but with older laptops, the performance may not be as good.
 See below for more details on this.